Property Tax Exemptions for Seniors

 But it can be relative.
 Some states have low property tax rates, but they impose a very high income tax rate or they might have prohibitive sales taxes.
 The average home value in others is comparatively low, which might make them a better retirement choice overall.

 The Bottom Line

 Property taxes are obviously not a one-size-fits-all calculation.
 It all comes down to where you live.
 It’s always best to check with the tax assessor in the area where you own property so you know exactly what’s offered there and how you can qualify.
 And keep in mind that these rules can change yearly.

 Harris County Appraisal District.
-"Appraisals, Exemptions, and Property Taxes for Older or Disabled Homeowners," Page 2.
-Accessed Sept.
-20, 2019.
+"Appraisals, Exemptions, and Property Taxes for Older or Disabled Homeowners."
+Page 2.
+Accessed Aug.
+3, 2020.

 City and County of Honolulu.
 "Exemption Information."
 Accessed Aug.
 5, 2020.

 Maria Pappas, Cook County Treasurer.
 "Exemption Increases for Tax Year 2017."
 Accessed Aug.
 3, 2020.

 City of Boston.
 "Filing for a Property Tax Exemption."
 Accessed Aug.
 3, 2020.

 Tax-Rates.org.
 "Property Taxes By State."
 Accessed Aug.
 5, 2020.